2022 Wimbledon women's singles draw, scores - Tennis

-Her lengthy break from tennis meant she took a wild card to get into the 128-player draw and is unseeded, so she could have drawn anybody in the opening round, including top-ranked Iga Swiatek of Poland.

-If Williams beats Tan, she will play No. 32 seed Sara Sorribes Tormo of Spain or 242nd-ranked American Christina McHale in the second round, then possibly 2021 Wimbledon runner-up Karolina Pliskova in the third round and No. 11 seed Coco Gauff in the fourth round.
+Serena Williams‘ return was the primary storyline at Wimbledon, but her comeback was short-lived with a first-round defeat to 115th-ranked Harmony Tan.

-In her last singles match, Williams retired from her 2021 Wimbledon first-round match with a leg injury.
+The tournament moves on without the 23-time Grand Slam singles champion, who in her previous singles match retired from her 2021 Wimbledon opener with a torn hamstring.

-The overwhelming Wimbledon favorite is Swiatek, who ran her win streak to 35 matches by winning her second French Open title earlier this month.
+The overwhelming Wimbledon favorite is Poland’s Iga Swiatek, who ran her win streak to 35 matches by winning her second French Open title earlier this month.

 Swiatek, the 2018 Wimbledon junior champion, is on the longest win streak in women’s tennis since Venus Williams also won 35 in 2000.